datovy-edam/Edam.UI.Common.Console/Edam.UI.Common/ReadMe.md

 ]
 ```

-Note that while describing the data entity you are not concern and shouldn't be
+Note that while describing the data entity you are not concerned and shouldn't be
 concerned about how it will look to the end-user and concentrate on the task of
 having a well describe data entity element and associated meta data.